enricocid/Music-Player-GO/README.md

 ### Minimal code:

 - Based on nothing: it was written from scratch besides few snippets here and there;

+### What does this cost?
+Music Player GO will always be free!
+Anyway, you can still support me by buying me a beer, an icecream or something via [PayPal](https://www.paypal.me/enricocid)

 ### Dependencies used: